redbeardcreator/hyperlight-gc/README.md

-# Hyperlight
+# Hyperlight Redux

-This is a fork of Hyperlight.
+This is a fork of Hyperlight, cloned from the original Google Code repository.
 The intent is to make it installable via composer.
-Well, and also modernize the codebase.
+And modernize the codebase.

 I'm doing this so I can propose using it in a few projects that I'm currently using that could use PHP-based code highlighting.

+I believe @klmr is the originator of this repository.
+If you notice this, feel free to contact me about it.
+Also, if you are a user of Hyperlight and you'd like to help me out with this, please feel welcome to submit a pull request.

+At some point, unless I start working with @klmr, I will have to rename this.

 ## Why use Hyperlight?